 Add Screen share

-Similar to how you would add your local camera, click on the Add+ button but this time select the ScreenShare option.
+Similar to how you would add your local camera, click on the Add Source button but this time select the ScreenShare option.
 Then, in the modal that appears, select the screen or part of your screen that you wish to share.

 Up to two concurrent screen shares are possible in Shoflo Studio, So, both the Director and a presenter can share their screen or two different presenters.

 You can also add media such as pre-recorded video or images as inputs.
-To upload media into Studio, scroll down below where your presenters appear and click "Add Media".
-After you've chosen the file you want to upload and given it a name, click "Create" and when it has finished uploading, it will appear as a new input under your Media sources.
+To upload media into Studio, scroll down below where your presenters appear and click "Add Source" and choose "Upload a local media file" After you've chosen the file you want to upload and given it a name, click "Create" and when it has finished uploading, it will appear as a new input under your Media sources.